 - With the Platinum Card, you can receive up to $200 a year in statement credits for airline incidental fees like checked bags fees, flight-change fees, and snacks.

 - To receive the statement credit, you need to enroll and select a qualifying airline.

 - There are no foreign transaction fees with purchases made on your Platinum Card.

 - Platinum Card Concierge is your personal resource to help secure a last minute restaurant reservation, or shop for a hard-to-find gift.

 More info on how to maximize the offer.

 - $200 per calendar year in airline fee credits ($400 in statement credits in the first twelve months of card membership since that will fall over two calendar years)

 - $100 statement credit for the Global Entry application fee

 - Lounge access to Delta, American, US Airways, and Priority Pass lounges

-- Gold Status with Starwood Preferred Guest and Hilton (free internet and breakfast)
+- Gold Status with Starwood Preferred Guest (free internet and breakfast)